houseofgeeks/CP-Dictionary/README.md

 This repo contains codes of various CP concepts, this repo is also a reference for other projects of House of Geeks.

+If you want to learn algorithms and don't know where to start, check out [hg-store](https://github.com/houseofgeeks/hg_store/blob/master/Introduction%20to%20ACM%20ICPC%20Webinar%20(19th%20September%202020)/Resources.md)

 Contribution [CONTRIBUTION GUIDELINES](https://github.com/houseofgeeks/CP-Dictionary/blob/master/CONTRIBUTING.md) should be followed strictly

 ## Contributors ❤️